oreodroiders/Android-Development/Flutter/Resources/readme.md

 ## Welcome Developer:

-### In this folder you can write articles on some of the best resources regarding Flutter Development .
+### In this folder you can write an articles on some of the best resources regarding Flutter Development.

-### We will be happy to merge your PR .
+### We will be happy to merge your PR.